MEK9320 – Hydrodynamic Wave Theory

 Final oral or written examination.
 The form of examination will be announced by the teaching staff by 15 October/15 March for the autumn semester and the spring semester respectively.

-PhD students must deliver one extra obligatory exercise, which must be at an advanced level within the curriculum of the course, or be a theoretical extension of the curriculum of the course, and should preferrably relate the contents of the course to newer research literature.
+PhD candidates must deliver one extra obligatory exercise, which must be at an advanced level within the curriculum of the course, or be a theoretical extension of the curriculum of the course, and should preferrably relate the contents of the course to newer research literature.
 You may be required to give an oral presentation and/or deliver a written report.
 The exercise must be passed to be allowed to take the ﬁnal exam.

 Examination support material